-The advantage of annotating the data in advance is twofold.
+The advantage of annotating the data in advance is two-fold.
 First, there is no overhead for doing all the work at runtime by the client.
 Second, because the information is available even before decoding the data, more optimizations are possible than would otherwise be possible at runtime (for example network packet optimizations).
-Optimizations like frequency/voltage scaling can be applied before decoding is finished, because the annotated information is available early from the data stream.
-In the absence of annotations, the client application would first need to decode the data before analyzing it or use a history-based prediction (where the limited knowledge can have serious consequences on quality degradation if prediction proves wrong.
-It would also place a heavier load on the mobile device, reducing its battery life.
+Optimizations like frequency/voltage scaling can be applied before decoding is finished, because the annotated information is optimizations (like frequency/voltage scaling) can be applied before decoding is finished, because the annotated information is available early from the data stream.
+Without annotations, the client application would first need to decode the data before analyzing it or use a history-based prediction (where only a small window of data is available at one time).
+This limited knowledge can have serious consequences (severe quality degradations) if prediction proves wrong.
+It would also place a heavier load on the mobile device, thereby reducing its battery life.

 We assume the system model depicted in Figure 1.
 The system entities include a multimedia server, an (optional) proxy node that can perform various operations on the stream (transcoding), the users with low-power mobile devices and other network equipment.
 The server stores media content and streams videos to clients upon user requests.
 The communication between the handheld device and the server can be routed through a proxy node - a high-end machine with the ability to process the video stream in real-time, on-the-fly (example in videoconferencing).
+In this case the proxy node also performs inline profiling and annotation of the stream. for real-time video streaming (videoconferencing is an example of such an application).